Continuous delivery: Deployment pipeline

+According to Yan Cui, when it comes to serverless environments, ephemeral resources should be kept together and have their own deployment pipeline to achieve a high cohesion.
+However, shared resources that have a long spin-up time and landing zone should have their own separate repository, deployment pipeline and stack.

 Tools/tool types

 Continuous delivery takes automation from source control all the way through production.
 There are various tools that help accomplish all or part of this process.
 These tools are part of the deployment pipeline which includes continuous delivery.
 The types of tools that execute various parts of the process include: continuous integration, application release automation, build automation, application lifecycle management.

 Architecting for continuous delivery

 To practice continuous delivery effectively, software applications have to meet a set of architecturally significant requirements (ASRs) such as deployability, modifiability, and testability.
 These ASRs require a high priority and cannot be traded off lightly.

 Microservices are often used when architecting for continuous delivery.
 The use of Microservices can increase a software system's deployability and modifiability.
 The observed deployability improvements include: deployment independence, shorter deployment time, simpler deployment procedures, and zero downtime deployment.
 The observed modifiability improvements include: shorter cycle time for small incremental functional changes, easier technology selection changes, incremental quality attribute changes, and easier language and library upgrades.